St Helena

 Behind the Scenes

 A rite-of-passage for every visitor to St Helena (including me), the vertiginous staircase known as Jacob’s Ladder was originally built as a railway to connect Jamestown with Ladder Hill Fort.
-Its 699 steps, 640 feet of ascent and incline of 44˚ makes it a formidable proposition for even the fittest hiker; the current record ascent is held by Graham Doig, who reached the top in 5 minutes, 16.78 seconds in 2013; it took me a rather less impressive 20 minutes to slog to the top.
+Its 699 steps, 640 feet of ascent and incline of 44˚ makes it a formidable proposition for even the fittest hiker.
+The current record is held by Sam Collins, who finished his ascent in 5 minutes, 4.19 seconds, in 2024; it took me a rather less impressive 20 minutes to slog to the top.
 If you do complete the climb, don’t forget to pick up your congratulatory certificate from the Museum of St Helena in Jamestown.

 Costly Coffee